Will Legislators find a way to save our failing condominiums, HOA-governed common interest developments?

 Planned obsolescence?

-I want to emphasize: The HOA industry, local and state government, were never truly interested in a long-term future for condominiums and CIDs.
+In my view, the HOA industry, as well as local and state government, have never shown a strong interest in a long-term future for condominiums and HOA-managed CIDs.
 And, for decades, the banking and finance industries didn’t care either.
-If long-term viability and safety had been the goal, these institutions would have required a 30-year reserve and asset depreciation plan to be in place at the time that construction was approved and permitted.
+If long-term viability and safety had been the goal, these institutions would have required a 30-year reserve and asset depreciation plan to be in place at the time that construction was approved and permitted

 As I have explained in a previous post, it’s way too late for most HOAs to start planning for the future, because the ‘future’ is already here, and it’s not looking good at all.
 Condominiums and planned communities are aging, and much of their common property and infrastructure is deteriorating.
-The super majority of condominium and homeowners associations have inadequate reserve accounts, and most property owners are either unable or unwilling to come up with the cash to pay for construction projects and make expensive repairs.
+The super majority of condominium and homeowners’ associations have inadequate reserve accounts.
+And most property owners are either unable or unwilling to pay for expensive construction repairs.

 Many knowledgeable experts agree: there is no way to solve this problem.
-Therefor, the ultimate resolution will be either redevelopment OR condemnation and demolition.
+Therefore, the ultimate resolution will be either redevelopment OR condemnation and demolition.

 Trade group pushing for HUD to allow FHA financing for major condo rehabs

-At least since the 1970s, the era of financial institution deregulation, the real estate industry has been built on churning new construction, sales, and lease opportunities — not necessarily on building housing with pride and craftsmanship, meant to last for generations.
+At least since the 1970s, the era of financial institution deregulation, the real estate industry has been built on churning new construction, sales, and lease opportunities.
+There has been less emphasis on building housing with pride and craftsmanship, meant to last for generations.

 The leading HOA-industry trade group, CAI (Community Associations Institute) knows darn well that condo associations (and HOAs) won’t be able to fund their reserve accounts and/or pay for necessary repairs.
 That’s why they are now lobbying Congressional Legislators to allow condo owners to obtain FHA loans to help pay for the work that needs to be done.
 (See Twitter link)